rankun203/watchcmd/README.md

 # Watchcmd (cli tool)

-The simplest way to watch a command output.
+The simplest way to monitor a command output.

 ## Install globally